goecharger/go-eCharger-API-v2/faq-en.md

 # FAQ

+# OCPP

-## How start a Transaktion in OCPP
+## How start a Transaktion in OCPP with Authentication
 To Start the Transaction the used Request is RemoteStartTransaction.req.

 ### RemoteStartTransaction